100nandoo/Android-Development-Guidebook/README.md

 android.enableBuildCache=true
 //Enable simple gradle caching
 org.gradle.caching=true
-// Increase memory allocated to JVM, I set jvmargs to 2048m (2gb) in my computer with 8gb ram.
-You can increase it if you have more ram. org.gradle.jvmargs=-Xmx2048m -XX:MaxPermSize=512m -XX:+HeapDumpOnOutOfMemoryError -Dfile.encoding=UTF-8
+// Increase memory allocated to JVM org.gradle.jvmargs=-Xmx2048m -XX:MaxPermSize=512m -XX:+HeapDumpOnOutOfMemoryError -Dfile.encoding=UTF-8

+I set jvmargs to 2048m (2gb) in my computer with 8gb ram.
+You can increase it if you have more ram.